paulfitzpatrick85/CI-Portfolio-Project-2/README.md

 ![lighthouse](https://user-images.githubusercontent.com/55660566/160016789-e57e3a4a-301e-4935-aefa-233779583508.png)

 ### User story testing
-- The app is designed to be minimalistic in terms of the amount of work and clicking a user needs to do to, once the user enters their figures for each macro, one button does everything, tallys up individual totals and works out the total calories conc=sumed so far, and how many they have left if they chose to set a target.
+- The app is designed to be minimalistic in terms of the amount of work and clicking a user needs to do to, once the user enters their figures for each macro, one button does everything, tallys up individual macro totals, works out the total calories consumed so far, and how many calories they have left if they chose to set a target.
 - Navigation links between the two pages are place in the same place, the bottom is chosen as opposed to the top like a website, in order to have the app's function take the users focus and so that aesthetically it resembles an app rather than a website.
 - The layout is presented in a simple format so that on first viewing the app, the target audience should have good inkling of how to use the app.
 The buttons on the chart.html page intentionally use the 'slang' terms for weight loss and weight gain i.e, cutting and bulking, in order to display familiarity with the fitness 'scene' (as these a terms used by seasoned professionals within sports such as power lifting, MMA and much more).
 -

 ## Bugs found while creating and testing
 - While testing an earlier version of the app, each input fields had below it an 'add' button.
 This button when clicked would add the figure in the input field to the corresponding 'total grams', then the user had to clicked 'Calculate total Calories'.
 A bug or rather a loop hole for potential user error is that the user could continuously click 'Calculate total Calories' and continue adding the figures in each 'Total grams' which would see the total calories increase while each of the three 'total grams' would stay the same.
-I decided the best course of action was to remove the 'add' button, place the add protein, add carb and add fat function in the onclick attribute of 'Calculate total Calories'.
+I decided the best course of action was to remove the 'add' button, place the 'add protein', 'add carb' and 'add fat' function in the onclick attribute of 'Calculate total Calories'.
 This eliminated the issue and also results in less work to be done by the user creating a better and easier user experience.
 -

 ## Deployment